ChrisS85/paperless_owner_tag_sync/README.md

 Syncs paperless-ngx document owners to owner specific tags.
 Useful when automatically tagging through incoming subdirectories to support tagging when uploading documents from paperless-mobile, which only sets owners but doesn't support tags.

+WARNING: Script is AI-generated, use at your own risk!
+I have tested it in webhook mode on my instance and read through the code.

 ## Instructions
 Script can run in webhook, schedule or hybrid mode.
 Schedule will regularly update all documents.
 Webhook starts a server that can receive webhooks from paperless every time a document is added.
 Hybrid is a combination of both.